dgoppenheimer/mk-test/docs/reference/conda-colab.md

 condacolab.install()
 ```

-Note that the kernel will reboot and you will see an error stating that *Your session crashed for an unknown reason.* It is okay to dismiss this notice.
+Note that the kernel will reboot and you will see this error message:

+!!! warning

+    Your session crashed for an unknown reason.

+It is okay to dismiss this notice.

 Confirm that installation was successful: